5 Steps to Surrogacy Success

 After all of the medical screening has been done:

-- The surrogate will start medications to thicken the lining of her uterus, and she will be on medications for approximately 4-6 weeks, depending on the protocol of the IVF clinic
+- The gestational carrier will start medications to thicken the lining of her uterus, and she will be on medications for approximately 4-6 weeks, depending on the protocol of the IVF clinic.

-- The surrogate typically waits nine to 14 days before taking a pregnancy test; if the surrogate is pregnant at that time, an ultrasound is scheduled two weeks later to determine the number of embryos that implanted
+- The surrogate typically waits 9 to 14 days before taking a pregnancy test; if the surrogate is pregnant at that time, an ultrasound is scheduled two weeks later to determine the number of embryos that implanted.

-- The baby’s heartbeat can typically be seen at this time
+- The baby’s heartbeat can typically be seen around 7or 8 weeks gestation.

-- After the pregnancy reaches eight to ten weeks gestation, the IVF physician will discharge the surrogate from his/her care to the care of her OB
+- After the pregnancy reaches 8 to 10 weeks gestation, the IVF physician will discharge the surrogate from his/her care to the care of her OB.